intelops/website/content/english/blog/failed-pixie-deployment-on-civo-kubernetes.md

     * Follow the path below on Lens to see what your nodes are running:
 `Homepage>Catalog>Clusters>{your_cluster_name}>Nodes`
     * From there, you can click on any node, and see which OS, OS Image, and Kernel version your node is running.
+* Check the Kubernetes version installed on your Civo cluster.
+  * Civo installs a lightweight Kubernetes called k3s.